jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (iii) the holder of a resident visa arriving in New Zealand for a second or subsequent time as the holder of the visa:
   (b) a visa and entry permission must be granted to a person who is for the time being entitled to any immunity from jurisdiction by or under the Diplomatic Privileges and Immunities Act 1968 (other than a person referred to in section 10D(2)﻿(d) of that Act) or the Consular Privileges and Immunities Act 1971.
 (3) A decision to grant a visa and entry permission under subsection (1) is in the absolute discretion of the decision maker.
+(4) Nothing in section 15 or 16 limits the power of the Minister to grant a temporary entry class visa under section 75A.

 **Persons unlawfully in New Zealand**